Sergeyir/ProgressBar/README.md

 **Warning!** Do not use methods *ProgressBar::Clear()* and *ProgressBar::RePrint()* too often - it takes a lot of time to reprint the same line so if you intend to print a lot of text other than progress bar - it is better not to use it completely.
 In any different case use only *ProgressBar::Print()* which when called many times is very quick.

+# Changing progress bar parameters

-# You can change the parameters of already created ProgressBar object using the ProgressBar methods:
+You can change the parameters of already created ProgressBar object using the ProgressBar methods:

 - Changes the color of the progress bar body